It goes without saying that many of us have our favorite sports stars and athletes that we follow and perhaps idolize on a certain level.

 3. Pick three historical figures and read their biographies like you were taking a graduate-level college course.
 I would start with the following historical figures:

-- Frederick Douglass, former freed slave.
+- Frederick Douglass a former freed slave.
 He wrote Narrative of the Life of Frederick Douglass, an American Slave.

 - A biography about Mohandas Karamchand Gandhi.
 There are a number of biographies available on Gandhi.

-- Simon Bolivar, the great historical leader of South America that helped many South American countries to gain independence from the Spanish Empire.
+- Simon Bolivar was a great historical leader of South America that helped many South American countries to gain independence from the Spanish Empire.

 This article was a broad and sweeping overview of followership and different concepts of followership.
-In future articles, specific aspects of followership will be addressed and these concepts will be directly related to your job; hopefully giving you knowledge to be more successful and savvy at your job.
+In future articles, specific aspects of followership will be addressed, and these concepts will be directly related to your job, hopefully giving you the knowledge to be more successful and savvy at your job.